Tech-Workers-Coalition-Italia/mobilizon-reshare/doc/manual.md

 `mobilizon_reshare` is a Python application to publish events from Mobilizon on a broad selection of platforms.
 This tool enables an organization to automate their social media strategy in regards to events and their promotion.

-## Scheduling and temporal logic

-The tool is designed to work in combination with a scheduler that executes it at regular intervals. `mobilizon_reshare` allows fine-grained control over the logic to decide when to publish an event, with the minimization of human effort as its first priority.

 ## Configuration

 The configuration is implemented through Dynaconf.
 It allows a variety of ways to specify configuration keys.